AaronCWacker/MachineLearning/README.md

-Business | Self-starter who’s started and led key initiatives Business | Analytical mind that can find solutions to achieve a great outcome for every partnership and build basic models Business | Deep understanding of products and the mobile app industry UI/UX/DevOps | Working with InVision or similar UX visual prototyping workflow UI/UX/DevOps | Head up a team of designers to bring the overall vision to life UI/UX/DevOps | Communicate goal-focused designs with clear and concise documentation UI/UX/DevOps | Work with cross-functional teams of engineers, artists, and producers to define creative vision and ultimately deliver an extraordinary gameplay experience.
+Business | Self-starter who’s started and led key initiatives Business | Analytical mind that can find solutions to achieve a great outcome for every partnership and build basic models Business | Deep understanding of products and the mobile app industry
-UI/UX/DevOps | Translate paper game design into playable experiences UI/UX/DevOps | Find opportunities for, and ideate on, new game systems, content, and feature improvements UI/UX/DevOps | Define custom tools for crafting and editing game data UI/UX/DevOps | Knowledge and experience with A/B testing or randomized control trials.